 Automated Temperature Control System

 With our Automated Temperature Control System the Unified-PC seamlessly combines two otherwise very different worlds: Desktop PC and Mobile PC.
+This is why we can make use of a full watt modern desktop Intel Core CPU, yet tame it to act like a mobile CPU when/where needed.
 The ATCS immediately adapts to any environment.
 And there are no invalid settings.
 At the highest setting it allows the most performance without hurting the electronics.
-And at the lowest setting it allows the most performance without the PC case getting too hot to carry in your hands.
+And at the lowest setting it allows the most performance without the PC case getting uncomfortably too warm to carry around bare.

 More control and more value.

-The ATCS very accurately controls the temperature of the PC while allowing considerable performance at any temperature setting.
+The ATCS very accurately controls the temperature of the PC.

 This is why a brief 2-5 second touch is completely safe with the PC running to the limits of its highest ATCS setting.

-We chose highest, default and lowest settings based on likely consumer objectives...
+We chose high, default and low settings based on likely consumer objectives...

 Use of no thermal accessory is perfectly fine because the ATCS keeps temperatures below your preset maximums regardless.
 And the Unified-PC will still be very fast for most things.

-Each setting begins to slow down the electronics 5 degrees before hitting a temperature maximum.
-It then fine tunes these decisions every 15 seconds, resulting in an extremely stable case temperature regardless of conditions and uses.
+The ATCS begins to slow down the electronics 7 degrees before hitting its preset temperature cap.
+It makes a new decision every few seconds, resulting in an extremely stable case temperature regardless of conditions and uses.

-What this adds up to is something that anyone can manage without help, while seamlessly combining the best of desktop and mobile computing.
+What this adds up to is something that anyone can easily manage without help.

-The ATCS ensures that hardware and firmware throttling is never necessary, by throttling at the much lower people-centric levels instead (see highest, lowest and default settings above).
+The ATCS ensures that hardware and firmware throttling is never necessary, by capping the temperature at the much lower people-centric levels instead (see high, low and default settings above).